 The length of time patients may stay on the In-Patient Ward varies however this is not a long-stay unit and cannot offer longer term care for those who need it.
 Most patients stay less than two weeks.
 We work with patients, their families and carers to plan a patient's discharge very carefully, ensuring all care and equipment needed is in place before anyone leaves to go home or to an alternative place of supported care.

-While a patient stays on the In-Patient Ward, our medical and nursing team will take manage your care, working closely with your usual hospital consultant, GP and any other healthcare providers you may already be with.
-When a patient goes home, their GP will be told of any developments and changes to their medication as he/she remains responsible for writing future prescriptions when you are at home.
+While a patient stays on the In-Patient Ward, our medical and nursing team will manage their care, working closely with your usual hospital consultant, GP and any other healthcare providers you may already be with.
+When a patient goes home, their GP will be told of any developments and changes to their medication as he/she remains responsible for writing future prescriptions when they are at home.

 For more infomation please contact Julie Tribe, Head of In-Patient Ward on 01892 820514 or email@example.com